geodynamics/aspect/doc/sphinx/user/install/local-installation/using-candi.md

-2.  *Obtaining a suitable candi configuration file:* As mentioned above the default configuration of candi includes a number of packages that are not necessary for ASPECT.
+2.  *Obtaining a suitable candi configuration file:* As mentioned above the default configuration of candi includes a number of packages that are not necessary for ASPECT and some optional ASPECT dependencies are not enabled by default.
-    We require at least the packages p4est,
-    Trilinos, and finally deal.II.
-We may require SUNDIALS in future ASPECT versions.
     In addition there are some configuration options that make ASPECT faster.
     We provide a candi configuration file that is optimized for ASPECT at